inference-labs-inc/omron-subnet/docs/competitions/README.md

 ## Platform Requirements

-Currently, validators run using macOS arm64 architecture.
+Currently, validators run using the macOS arm64 architecture.
 This requirement ensures consistent evaluation environments across all participants.
 While you can develop and test on other platforms, final submissions must be validated on the required architecture to maintain consensus and provide the most optimal benchmark for the use case.